lespet/face-recognition1/README.md

 The code in face3.py was based on documentation from https://pypi.org/project/face_recognition/ , tested and performing quite well face recogntion project.
 Requirements for installation are quite complex.
 Face recogntion part works quite well in selected Amarcord scenes ( I took 30 scenes ) and few scenes from City of Women.
+These were not random sceenes but most memorable for me.

 I tried to utilize code from library  documentation and it worked quite well (from description view).
 Not much documentation exists how the algorithm was developed